joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/bitmap-example-animated-spinning-moon.md

 The Animated spinning moon example demonstrates techniques for working with Bitmap objects and bitmap image data (BitmapData objects).
-The example creates an animation of a spinning, spherical moon using a flat image of the moon’s surface as the raw image data.
+The example creates an animation of a spinning, spherical moon using a flat image of the moon's surface as the raw image data.
 The following techniques are demonstrated:

 - Loading an external image and accessing its raw image data